EpsilonHeap/EpsilonHeap.github.io/posts/wellspring-of-innovation/index.md

 [John Seely Brown](http://www.johnseelybrown.com/) (JSB) ran Xerox's research organization during my time there.
 [Here](https://www.youtube.com/watch?v=amdONcqQvnU) is a fun and informative video of his take on research at Xerox.
 JSB uses a triad of aspiration, imagination, and intuition as pillars supporting his concept of 'taste'.
 The culture that he described was real and clearly evident in how research managers operated - [Steve Hoover](https://www.xerox.com/en-us/about/executive-leadership/corporate-officers/steve-hoover-biography), now CTO at Xerox, expounded these same core ideas when our discussions turned to how research was done at Xerox.
 JSB's description of the preference for 'edge' workers and the importance of 'taste' is traditional and was passed down from the days of [Robert Taylor](https://www.wired.com/2017/04/youve-never-heard-tech-legend-bob-taylor-invented-almost-everything/).

 Yet another legendary organization was Bell Labs.
 [Richard Hamming](https://history.computer.org/pioneers/hamming.html) was in the thick of things there and gave a personalized set of lectures (which starts [here](https://www.youtube.com/watch?v=AD4b-52jtos)) on being successful in intellectual pursuits.
-He also mentions 'taste' as being vital to channeling efforts into good work.
+He also mentioned 'taste' as being vital to channeling efforts into good work.

 # From Elusive to Vague